-The entries I select to draw together into a post have been first read by my husband and my son to read and edit as they want.
+The entries I select to draw together into a post are open to my husband and my son to read and edit as they want.

 I start with an entry from June 24, 1997.
 Yasik was about 4 ½ and living in an orphanage in Yaroslavl, an ancient city about 250 kilometers from Moscow.
 Because he was considered cute enough to still have potential for adoption, even at the advanced age of 4 + years, he had been allowed to remain in an orphanage for younger children and on a roster of adoptable children.
 He had three older siblings in other orphanages.
 His full name was Yaroslav Guerin Nicolavich; someone told us that Yaroslav is a name he was probably given more as representative of the region he was born into than because his parents saw their new born son as ‘fierce and glorious’, the meaning the name has in Slavic regions.

-Dave and I had been trying to adopt for about two years; this an average time though for those determined to have a newborn the wait averages out to seven years.
-Those two years were about learning what the process involved and then standing before the doors labelled: domestic adoption, open adoption, friend of a friend adoption, international adoption, guessing behind which door we would find our child.
-We chose the door labelled international adoption.
+Dave and I had been trying to adopt for about two years; this was the average time in the mid 90s for those not determined to adopt a newborn.
+Those two years were about learning what the process involved and then standing before the doors labelled: Domestic Adoption, Open Adoption, Friend of a Friend Adoption, International Adoption, guessing behind which door we would find our child.
+We chose the door labelled International Adoption.
 Dave’s hand was firmly on the door handle.
 My fingers were still a bit twitchy.
 I have boxes scattered all over the floor and shoes well broken in before I walk out of the shoe shop with a new pair of shoes.
 And there is much, much more to consider when looking for a child than a pair of shoes.
 Yeah, really.
 In the midst of laying down money to the society facilitating our international adoption, I would find myself still toying with other possibilities.
 Having a biological baby is a desire that is woven into our beings by biology, tradition, culture, religion, and societal expectations.
 This was the desire to be as normal as possible despite now living in a body beyond the age of reproduction.
 I was 47 and could no longer give my husband his own child, even though I had never wanted to do anything but adopt.
-But Dave, how was he feeling about never having a little David or Darlene growing into a remarkable likeness of himself.
+But Dave, how was he feeling about never having a little David or Darlene growing into a remarkable likeness of himself?
 Dave stopped me up by asking how he could make a big deal of having a child that came from his DNA when he was adopted himself.
 That settled my twitchy fingers.
 We were on the same page about adopting.

 The first child we were offered when we started to apply to Russia was a 7 month old boy.
 The woman who was facilitating our adoption, Julia Ivanova, told Dave to be considered for this baby he should shave his beard because it had gray in it.
 I was already well dyed.
 But it didn’t help because Russia came back with a policy that said we had to be less than 40 years old to adopt an infant and we weren’t, I being more years beyond 40 than gray-bearded Dave.